Arms Embargo

 The Labour government elected in October 1964 continued to supply spare parts for South African military equipment and to train SADF personnel.
 It also supplied 18 Buccaneer aircraft under a contract signed by the Conservative government.
 The AAM campaigned against this as a betrayal of Labour Leader Harold Wilson’s pledge to ‘stop this bloody traffic in the weapons of oppression’.

-This young anti-apartheid supporter was asking cricket fans to support an arms embargo against South Africa outside the St Helen’s cricket ground in Swansea in 1965.
-Inside the ground the all-white South African cricket team was playing Glamorgan.
+This young anti-apartheid supporter was asking cricket fans to support an arms embargo against South Africa outside St Helen’s ground in Swansea on 31 July 1965.
+He was one of around 30 protesters who handed out leaflets to spectators and balloons with anti-apartheid slogans.
+Inside the ground, the all-white South African cricket team was playing Glamorgan County Cricket Club.
+South Wales AAM protested against the attendance at the match of Swansea's Mayor, Alderman F C Jones.

 A delegation of MPs on their way to 10 Downing Street to hand in a letter protesting at a visit by three British warships to Cape Town in June 1967.
 A motion ‘regretting the visit’ was tabled in the House of Commons and a lobby of Parliament took place on 31 May.
 Left to right: Liberal MP and President of the AAM David Steel, Liberal MP John Pardoe, Labour MPs Joan Lestor, Joyce Butler and Hugh Jenkins, Lord Brockway, and Labour MPs Frank Judd, Michael Barnes and Andrew Faulds.